post-self/post-self.ink/content/stories/prophecies.md

 "They both deserve to be together.
 I hope that that is what No Longer Myself has obtained.
 What all of those lost have," If I Dream sighed.

 "I think...ah, I hope your dreams were true, in the end," What Right Have I said after a long silence between the three of them, after each had fallen merely to sniffles.
-"I hope that they *were* prophecies, whether or not you knew."
+"I hope that they *were* prophecies, whether or not you knew.
+If only for that one, I hope that they were true."